 The Company's other investments are considered Level 2 financial instruments as their fair values are determined using inputs that are directly or indirectly observable in active or less active markets.
-There were no transfers between levels during the year ended December 31, 2023.
+There were no transfers between levels during the periods presented.